jacobhjkim/TIL/2021-05-23-python-requests.md

 # [WIP] Python request package

 I don't fully know how an HTTP request works in Python.
 All I know is how to work with Python's `Requests` package.
 Therefore, I am attempting to understand how an HTTP request works in Pyhton.
-(I wanted to go down this rabbit hole.)
+(I wanted to go down this rabbit hole. blah blah)

 If you are a Python dev, you have probably used or heard of the `Requests` package.
 According to the [official doc](https://docs.python-requests.org/en/master/):
 > Requests is an elegant and simple HTTP library for Python, built for human beings.